mendix/docs/content/developerportal/deploy/upgrading-to-mendix-sso-from-ACS.md

 ## 1 Introduction

 The AppCloudServices implementation of single sign on (SSO) for Mendix has been deprecated.
 The [MendixSSO module](https://appstore.home.mendix.com/link/app/111349/) can replace this implementation completely.
-It comes with a default implementation of user administration which gives you all the tools you need to manage SSO as described in [Mendix Single Sign-on](mendix-sso).
+It comes with a default implementation of end-user administration which gives you all the tools you need to manage SSO as described in [Mendix Single Sign-on](mendix-sso).

 MendixSSO has been designed to easily replace the AppCloudServices SSO.
 How to do this depends on how AppCloudServices was implemented in your app.
 There are two different situations: